1 in 8 women is affected by breast cancer

 Palpate yourself!

-The first lever for breast cancer screening recommended by the League against Breast Cancer is to self-palpate!
-Before getting dressed or getting out of the shower, nothing could be simpler than taking a few minutes once a month to feel your chest.
-The ideal is to perform self-examination on the first day of menstruation.
-A discreet, autonomous and quick way to get to know your body better in detail and to monitor possible tissue changes.
+The first breast cancer screening tool recommended by the Breast Cancer League is self-examination!
+Before getting dressed or after getting out of the shower, there's nothing simpler than taking a few minutes once a month to feel your breasts.
+Ideally, self-examination should be performed on the first day of your period.
+It's a discreet, independent, and quick way to get to know your body better and monitor possible tissue changes.

 We say stop smoking